 Medication is the leading cause of poisoning in children.
 Even small amounts of adult medication can be fatal to your child.
-Other causes of poisoning are household cleaners and personal care products, such as mouthwash or nail polish.
-Many children have swallowed poisonous products that were not stored properly or were taken out of their original container.
+Other causes of poisoning are:

 Keep laundry detergents, including single-unit dose packets, secured and out of reach of children.
 Like many other household products, detergents must be used as directed, and safely and properly stored.
 Follow #PreventPoison for information and resources or visit Health Canada.

 A Canadian Paediatrics Society study of injuries associated with liquid detergent packets treated by paediatricians gathered information on 54 children with injuries following exposure.
-The study found that more than half of these children 56% were less than two years of age and another 43% were aged 2-4 years.
+The study found that more than half of these children 56 per cent were less than two years of age and another 43 per cent were aged two to four years.

 Make your home a poison-free zone

 Keep all potential poisons locked up and out of reach of children.
-As your child grows, he becomes increasingly active and can more easily reach and open cabinets.
-Medicines, cleaning products and other poisons need to be locked in a place high up and out of your child's reach.
+As your child grows, she or he becomes increasingly active and can more easily reach and open cabinets.

-- Store poisons in a cabinet that is high up and can be locked using a lock or latch that cannot be opened by a child.
+Store poisons in a cabinet that is high up and can be locked using a lock, with the key stored in a hidden location, or with a latch that cannot be opened by a child.
+When it comes to small items such as medications, experts recommend using a locked box placed on a high shelf.

 Keep all medication in original child-resistant packaging.
-Young children put things in their mouths.
+Young children explore their world by putting things in their mouths.
 Child-resistant packaging is required by law for certain medications.
 It reduces the chance of your child being poisoned.
-However a small percentage of children are still able to open medication containers.
+However, a small percentage of children are still able to open medication containers.
 It is best to use medicine containers that contain small doses.

 Never refer to medicine as candy.
 Be extra careful with medicines that may taste good to your child, such as chewable vitamins and fruit-flavoured syrups.
 Children learn by touching, tasting and by imitating others.